Mold Found In CH High School Media Center

 The Media Center, LoFrese explained, will be shut down for a week in order to clean the books, shelves and other areas.

-An Orange County Health Official will visit the school next week to observe the cleaning process and work will be monitored by an industrial hygienist.
+An Orange County health official will visit the school next week to observe the cleaning process, and work will aslo be monitored by an industrial hygienist.

-This summer’s wet weather and flooding has led to the development of some moisture issues and mold growth in different areas of the high school.
-Prior to the start of school, the district contracted with professional remediation contractors to clean mold from rooms that had experienced due to mold growth.
+This summer’s wet weather and flooding has led to the development of moisture issues and mold growth in different areas of the high school.
+Prior to the start of school, the district hired professional remediation contractors to clean rooms that had experienced mold growth.